TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-TCU's record against the spread this season is 14-17-0, and Arizona State's is 13-18-0.
-Both the Horned Frogs and the Sun Devils are 15-16-0 in terms of going over the point total in their games this season.
-The two teams score 146.3 points per game, 4.8 more points than this matchup's total.
-TCU is 3-7 against the spread and 4-6 overall in its past 10 games, while Arizona State has gone 5-5 against the spread and 6-4 overall.
+TCU has a 14-17-0 record against the spread so far this season compared to Arizona State, who is 13-18-0 ATS.
+Both the Horned Frogs and the Sun Devils are 15-16-0 in terms of hitting the over in their games this season.
+The teams score 146.3 points per game, 3.8 more points than this matchup's total.
+Over the last 10 games, TCU has a 3-7 record against the spread while going 4-6 overall.
+Arizona State has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.